liztheshiz/movie-api/README.md

 # Welcome to CinemaDatabase API

-This API essentially provides an interactive database of information on films, directors, and genres.
+This API provides an interactive database of information on films, directors, and genres.
 Additionally, users can register to create and manage a list of their favorite films.

+This API was built primarily for use with the CinemaDatabase app.

 ## How do I use this API?